BennyKok/unity-mobile-dashboard/README.md

 An attempt to implement a mobile dashboard for unity cloud build using expo (react native!!)!

+### Expo
+You can try out a expo version of the dashboard here -> https://expo.io/@bennykok/unity-mobile-dashboard

 ### Motivation
 It would be nice if we can trigger and reivew cloud build status on the go, its much better to have a nicer user interface compared to the web based dashboard.